Oklahoma vs. Kansas State NCAA Football Odds, Plays and Insights | October 2, 2021

 Over/Under Insights

-- Oklahoma and its opponents have scored at least 52 points just two times this year.
+- Oklahoma and its opponents have combined for 52.5 points -- this matchup's over/under -- just two times this season.

-- The two teams combine to average 67.1 points per game, 15.1 more than the over/under in this contest.
+- The two teams combine to score 67.1 points per game, 14.6 more than the total in this contest.

-- These two squads combine to allow 35.5 points per game, 16.5 fewer than this contest's over/under.
+- The 35.5 combined points per game that these two squads have allowed this season are 17.0 fewer than the 52.5 total in this contest.

-- The Sooners and their opponents have scored an average of 63.5 points per game in 2021, 11.5 more than Saturday's total.
+- Sooners games this season feature an average total of 63.5 points, a number 11.0 points higher than Saturday's over/under.

 Oklahoma Stats and Trends

-- This season, the Sooners have just one against the spread win in four games as a favorite of 10.5 points or more.
+- This season, the Sooners have just one ATS win in four games as a favorite of 10.5 points or more.

-- Oklahoma's games this year have gone over the total in two out of four opportunities (50%).
+- Oklahoma's games this year have gone over the point total two times in four opportunities (50%).

-- When Oklahoma records more than 19.5 points, it is 1-2 against the spread and 3-0 overall.
+- Oklahoma is 1-2 against the spread and 3-0 overall this season when the team records more than 19.5 points.

-- Oklahoma is 1-2 against the spread and 3-0 overall when the team picks up over 330.3 yards.
+- Oklahoma is 1-2 against the spread and 3-0 overall when the team amasses more than 330.3 yards.

 - The Sooners have turned the ball over three times this season, three fewer than the Wildcats have forced (6).